-- April 7, 2010: Upon getting a Daily Double, one contestant said "I've always wanted to say this, Alex — I'd like to buy a vowel.
+- April 7, 2010: Upon getting a Daily Double, one contestant said "I've always wanted to say this, Alex I'd like to buy a vowel.
 Err, I'd like to make it a True Daily Double."
 Cue the Death Glare from Trebek.
-Then the contestant fails the clue ("The past tense of a word meaning 'to strike', from The Bible"; he said "smat" instead of "smote"), which Trebek attributed to divine retribution.
+Then the contestant misses the Daily Double ("The past tense of a word meaning 'to strike', from The Bible"; he said "smat" instead of "smote"), which Trebek attributed to divine retribution.

 - April 16, 2010: The semifinal of Celebrity Jeopardy! had Jane Curtin and Isaac Mizrahi trading hilarious quip after quip.

 - May 21, 2010: Stefan Goodreau, a finalist in the Tournament of Champions, had not given a single correct response in Final Jeopardy! during the Tournament.
 His response for the last clue of the Tournament?
 "What is I got none right?"